How to Make Apple Crisp

 Add Butter to the Topping

-With your fingers, work butter into flour mixture until it just begins to cling together.
-"Work it just past the just crumbly stage," says Scott.
+Add 2/3 cup unsalted butter (cut into pieces) to the topping.
+With your fingers, work the butter into the flour mixture until it just begins to cling together.
+"Work it just past the just-crumbly stage," Scott says.
 The topping can be made in advance; store it for up to a week in the refrigerator or a month carefully wrapped and frozen.
-"I like to keep some on hand, then make an individual crisp using a single apple baking in a ramekin or custard cup."
+"I like to keep some on hand, then make an individual crisp using a single apple baked in a ramekin or custard cup."

 When adding lemon juice, forgo the squeezer and use your fingers to catch the seeds.
 "I love the efficiency and pleasure of using my hands to cook," Scott says.

-In a small bowl, combine the 1/4 to 1/3 cup sugar, 1 tablespoon flour, salt, and nutmeg.
+In a small bowl combine the 1/4 to 1/3 cup sugar, 1 tablespoon flour, 1/4 teaspoon salt, and 1/8 teaspoon nutmeg.
 "A light grating of fresh nutmeg plays well against the acidity and sweetness of the apples," Scott says.
 Use the lesser amount of sugar for sweeter apples.

 Cover the top of the apples with the crumb mixture, breaking up large pieces as necessary to cover.
-"Once you understand the proportions and technique, crisps are easy to personalize," says Scott.
+"Once you understand the proportions and technique, crisps are easy to personalize," Scott says.
 "Use ginger rather than cinnamon for a delicious peach or plum crisp."